rbi-mtm/ams/day1/README_handson.md

     this will produce some output on the screen.
 Search for the line that says: "TotEng".
 The value printed after it is the total energy of your system.

-    Save this value into a text file, together with the current value of `a0`.
-The goal is to produce a file with contents like:
+    Save the current value of `a0`, together with the corresponding total energy value into a file.
+The goal is to produce a file with contents (`a0` in first column, and total energy in the second):

     ```txt
        5.20  	-33.795071